Kiss (band): Makeup designs

 The band is famous for its iconic makeup designs, each of which represents a different character or persona.
-The current lineup consists of the original four designs: the "Starchild", the "Demon", the "Spaceman" and the "Catman".
-The band formerly included a practice of giving any new members a new persona, such as "the Fox" for Carr and "the Ankh Warrior" for Vincent; this practice was ended after Singer and Thayer took up Frehley's "Spaceman" and Criss's "Catman" personas.
+The original four designs consisted of: the "Starchild", the "Demon", the "Spaceman", and the "Catman".
+The band formerly included a practice of giving any new members a new persona, such as "the Fox" for Carr and "the Wizard" for Vincent; this practice was ended after Thayer and Singer took up Frehley's "Spaceman" and Criss's "Catman" personas respectively.
 When asked on the matter, Simmons stated "Why wouldn't we use the classic makeup?
 We own it".
-Criss relinquished his rights to his makeup when he left the band in 2004, which he later regretted, saying "I'm pissed at myself that my makeup slipped through my hands"; while Frehley claims he licensed his design to the band and would get it back, a notion which Stanley has called "a fantasy".
+Criss relinquished his rights to his makeup when he left the band in 2004, which he later regretted, saying "I'm pissed at myself that my makeup slipped through my hands", while Frehley claimed he licensed his design to the band and would get it back, a notion which Stanley has called "a fantasy".

 During 1973–74, Stanley occasionally used an alternative makeup design called the "Bandit" for select photo-shoots and live shows after Neil Bogart, head of Casablanca Records, suggested to him that he use a design that was symmetrical like those of the rest of the band.
 During this time, he was also still using the Starchild makeup—sometimes even using both designs at the same photo-shoots.
 In 1974, he stopped using the Bandit design permanently.
 On the cover of the band's debut album, Criss used a drastically different variation of his Catman makeup (dubbed the "Pantomime Cat") after he allowed the makeup artist at the shoot to use their own ideas instead of following the usual design.
 Carr was originally going to be the "Hawk", a design which Simmons recalled in his autobiography looked like Big Bird from Sesame Street.
 One photo of Carr wearing this proposed design exists today, and also one of a mannequin Stanley set up wearing the proposed makeup and outfit.
 Unlike the Bandit and Pantomime Cat, this alternative design was never used in any official capacity.
 The Hawk design was also considered for Vincent and Singer.